 As the adage goes, prevention is better than cure.
 In the world where new viruses and malware are developed daily, one can never be sure of cyber safety without adequate tools.
 In one of the unique initiatives by Gujarat Police, citizens will be encouraged to assess security of their own digital devices including smart phones, tablets and digital storage drives (hard drive, pen drive, memory card) by use of a specially-designed kiosk.
 The citizens can carry out the security check for detection of viruses, malware or malicious applications free of cost.
 Detecting patches and securing your device from any potential attack would be done at our lab.

 Gujarat Police today is one of the most formidable security agencies in India with capability of tackling any challenge.
 With establishment of dedicated cybercrime prevention and detection units, the state police have added a new chapter in its glorious history of serving citizens of Gujarat.
 The primary responsibility of a police agency is to maintain public order and uphold provisions of the constitution and legal system of the state and India.
 The state police have exhibited high standards of professional approach, dedication to the duty and sensitivity towards expectations of state citizens.

 World over, Gujarat is identified today as a role model.
 The prestige our honourable Prime Minister has built at international level for Gujarat is both a matter of great honour for all of us and also a responsibility...
 View Message

 When Gujarat is constantly making progress on path of development, the state's safety and security undeniably play a major role in the same...
 View Message

 The world has entered in digital era.
-Modernization and innovation in Gujarat state police are essential...
+Modernization and innovation in Gujarat state police are essential to keep up with the technology...
 View Message

 Seva, Suraksha, Shanti (Service, Security and Peace) is our motto and maintaining law and order is our responsibility - we are Gujarat Police...
 View Message